-General Description Natural human C5a is prepared from human C5 protein cleaved into C5a and C5b by human C5 convertase.
-The C5a is converted to C5a desArg by proteolytic removal of the C-terminal arginine.
-The primary carboxypeptidase responsible for Arg removal is serum carboxypeptidase N, but there are several different carboxypepticases in serum.
-C5a desArg is a naturally glycosylated polypeptide containing 73 amino acids with a molecular weight of approx. 10,250 daltons.
+General Description Natural human C5a is prepared from human C5 protein by cleavage of the peptide bond between C5a and C5b by the human C5 convertase.
+C5a is a naturally glycosylated polypeptide containing 74 amino acids with a molecular weight of approx. 10,400 daltons.
 It contains 25% carbohydrate attached to a single Asn residue at position 64.
 This carbohydrate is of variable structure leading to a broad distribution of MW upon analysis by mass spectroscopy.
 C5a is the most potent anaplylatoxin (compared to C3a and C4a).
-C5a desArg is produced when C5a is "inactivated" by removal of its C-terminal arginine amino acid.
-This cleavage occurs by the action of the plasma enzyme carboxypeptidase N. This inactivation is rapid and most C5a is converted to C5a desArg within minutes of its formation.
-"Inactivated" C5a still possesses approx. 1% of its anaphylatoxic and chemotatic activities, but its stimulatory activity is only reduced 10-fold.
-Thus, C5a desArg retains considerable biological activity even though it is frequently called inactivated C5a.
-Its biological properties include being weakly chemotactic for neutrophils (PMN), causing smooth muscle contraction, increasing vascular permeability, causing histamine and TNF-alpha release, and causing lysosomal degranulation of immune cells.
-C5a and C5a desArg act through the C5a Receptor (C5aR, CD88, a G-protein coupled receptor) on PMN, monocytes, alveolar macrophages, and mast cells.
+Its biological properties include being strongly chemotactic for neutrophils (PMN), causing smooth muscle contraction, increasing vascular permeability, causing histamine and TNF-alpha release, and causing lysosomal degranulation of immune cells.
+C5a acts through the C5a Receptor (C5aR, CD88, a G-protein coupled receptor) on PMN, monocytes, alveolar macrophages, and mast cells.
 A second receptor of unknown function (C5L2, gpr77) has been identified.
-Due to the widespread expression of C5a receptors and the results from C5aR KO mice it is believed that C5a and its receptors have many nonimmunolgical functions in organ development, CNS development, neurodegeneration, tissue regeneration and hematopoiesis (Monk, P.N. et al. (2007)).
-Native versus Recombinant C5a desArg Numerous recombinant forms of C5a and C5a desArg are sold by many companies.
-In side-by-side biological testing, we have found that our native proteins are 10- to 100-fold more active per μg than all but one of these recombinant proteins.
+Due to the widespread expression of C5a receptors and the results from C5aR KO mice it is believed that C5a and its receptors have many non-immunolgical functions in organ development, CNS development, neurodegeneration, tissue regeneration and hematopoiesis (Monk, P.N. et al. (2007)).
+Native versus Recombinant C5a Numerous recombinant forms of C5a are sold by many companies.
+In side-by-side biological testing, we have found that our native C5a is 10- to 100-fold more active per μg than all but one of these recombinant proteins.
 Structurally not a single one of the recombinant proteins on the market has the correct amino acid sequence or structure.
 They have extra amino acids at the N-terminal (such as 6 His tags), different amino acids in the sequence itself (some were produced from the original, but incorrect amino acid sequence), and none possess the 25% carbohydrate at Asn 64.
 In fact, one recombinant C5a on the market has approximately 30 additional amino acids at the N-terminal end due to the cloning vector used.
 This is a 40% addition of nonsense structure to the C5a molecule.
 Both our C5a and our C5adesArg are native proteins produced by the native human C5 convertase.
-Physical Characteristics & Structure Molecular weight: $10,250 \pm 1,000$ due to variable glycosylation) Deglycosylated MW: Calculated monoisotopic mass 8112; Calculated average mass 8117.
+Physical Characteristics & Structure Molecular weight: $10,400 (\pm 1,000)$ due to variable glycosylation) Deglycosylated MW: 8,271 (observed).
+Calculated monoisotopic mass 8268; Calculated average mass 8273.